-Seatbelt and child restraint laws apply in South Australia.
+Wearing seatbelts is compulsory, not a choice, and seatbelt and child restraint laws apply in South Australia.

 Drivers must ensure that they and any other passenger in the vehicle are wearing their seatbelt, regardless of their age.
 However, passengers are still accountable, as both drivers and passengers aged 16 years and over can be fined if they fail to wear a seatbelt.

-Wearing a seatbelt can a life or death decision – both for you and your passengers.
+Wearing a seatbelt can be a life or death decision – both for you and your passengers.
 Wearing a seatbelt doubles your chances of surviving a serious crash and nothing else offers the same level of crash protection for children as a properly fitted, approved child restraint.